Colley-K/rock_climbing_recommendation_system/README.md

 In a collaborative-filtering system there are only three columns that matter to apply the machine learning algorithms: the user, the item, and the explicit rating (see the example matrix above).
 I also had to clean & normalize all the reference information (location, difficulty grade, etc) to the route so that my user could get a userful and informative recommendation.

 * **Problem 1:** This dataset is all user-entered information.
 There are a couple drop down options, but for the most part the user is able to completely make-up, or list something incorrectly. **Solution:** after normalizing & cleaning all the columns, I created a three-tier groupby system that I could then take the mode of each entry and fill in the column with that mode.
-For example: a route listed 12 times had the country Greece associated with it 11 times, but one person listed it in the USA.
-By imputing multiple columns with the mode (after the three tiered groupby), I was able to increase the accuracy of my dataset
+For example: a route listed 12 times had the country Greece associated with it 11 times, but one person incorrectly listed it located in the USA.
+By grouping together three other indicator columns and then computing the mode of the country, I was able to catch and change some of the user-entered errors and increase the accuracy of my dataset.

 * **Problem 2:** Being this is an international rock climbing website, the names of the rock climbing routes were differing based on if the user enters accent marks or not. **Solution:** normalize all names to the ascii standards.